tsubery/pg_drive/README.md

 ```
 Creates a new backup and uploads it to google drive.
 You can run this command in your favorite queueing system and favorite scheduler.

+## Notes
+Keep in mind the backup dump and zipping are all done in memory.
+If your database is more than 50mb you should find a better solution.

 ## Contributing